 - elaborates and updates Snam Anti-Corruption instruments, and monitors their respect, in order to ensure effectiveness and real implementation of the relating Compliance Programme;

 Snam employees must be informed about applicable Anti-Corruption laws and the importance of

 complying with these laws and Snam’s guideline.
 They must clearly understand and be aware of the

 crimes, risks, personal and administrative responsibilities for individuals and the group.
 They

 must know actions to undertake to fight corruption, and understand sanctions (for the individuals

 involved and for Snam for violation of rules and Anti-Corruption laws).

 Snam’s commitment to greater employee awareness encompasses:

-From January to December 2014 Snam monitored the Group’s Anti-corruption compliance programme.
-The implementation of this initiative, which is an integral part of the Anti-corruption compliance programme, was managed in collaboration with a leading law firm which carried out a direct, ongoing audit of the implementation and application of the Anti-corruption procedures required by the compliance programme including through meetings with the key officers of Snam and its subsidiaries.
-This analysis confirms that the Anti-corruption compliance programme is highly "effective" and "appropriate", reflects the provisions of applicable regulations and international guidelines and best practices, and is one of the most sophisticated compliance programme adopted by major Italian and international companies.
+From 2014 Snam monitored the Group’s Anti-Corruption Compliance Programme.
+The implementation of this initiative, which is an integral part of the Anti-Corruption Compliance Programme, has always been managed in collaboration with a leading law firm which carried out a direct, ongoing audit of the implementation and application of the Anti-Corruption regulatory framework required by the Compliance Programme.
+This analysis has always confirmed that the Anti-Corruption Compliance Programme is highly "effective" and "appropriate", reflects the provisions of applicable regulations and international guidelines and best practices, and is one of the most sophisticated Compliance Programme adopted by major Italian and international Companies.